 • Lower finishing costs (pre-color, surface finish)

-Manufacturers have a number of choices in custom plastic injection molders, but working with a true partner can have many benefits for your projects and profitability.
+Manufacturers have a number of choices in custom plastic injection molders, but working with a true partner can benefit your projects and profitability in many ways.

 Use this checklist to find your best fit: